 Hill Motorsports Overview

-Hill Motorsports is an American professional stock car racing team competing primarily in the NASCAR Craftsman Truck Series, ARCA Menards Series, and ARCA Menards Series East.
-Founded in 1991 and based in Thomasville, North Carolina, the team is owned by brothers Timmy Hill and Tyler Hill.
-Hill Motorsports fields the No. 56 Toyota vehicle part-time, with Timmy Hill as the primary driver.
-The team focuses on Toyota machinery and aims to strengthen its presence across multiple NASCAR and ARCA series.
+Hill Motorsports is an American professional stock car racing team that competes in the NASCAR Craftsman Truck Series, ARCA Menards Series, and ARCA Menards Series East.
+Founded in 1991 and headquartered in Thomasville, North Carolina, the team is owned by brothers Timmy Hill and Tyler Hill.
+Hill Motorsports fields the No. 56 Toyota entry on a part-time basis, with Timmy Hill serving as the primary driver.
+The organization maintains a focus on Toyota machinery and has steadily built its presence across multiple NASCAR and ARCA developmental series over the past three decades.

 Founding and Organizational Origins